hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 The ``Project`` node describes work that has been done or is to be done to a :ref:`building-node`.
-The measures described can have references pointing to specific components on the building and what was changed between the pre- and post-retrofit states and associated costs.
+The measures described can have references pointing to specific components on the building and what was changed between the pre- and post-upgrade states and associated costs.

 .. _utility-node: